nickduran/align-linguistic-alignment/README.md

 | **Active Development** | No (final release: Aug 28, 2022) | Yes (ongoing) |
 | **Methodology** | ✅ Original paper (Duran et al., 2019) | ✅ Same methodology, enhanced |

-**Bottom line:** ALIGN 2.0 does everything this version does, but faster and with modern language models.
-Choose ALIGN 2.0 unless you specifically need the exact PyPI v0.1.1 release.
+**Bottom line:** ALIGN 2.0 will do everything this version does, but faster and with modern language models (BERT, Sentence-BERT, FastText).
+Continue using this version until ALIGN 2.0 is released.

 ---